Microsoft/Azure-RMSDocs.de-de/Azure-RMSDocs/configure-policy-migrate-labels.md

 ## <a name="before-you-begin"></a>Vorbereitung

-Die Bezeichnung "Bezeichnung" hat viele Vorteile, ist jedoch nicht rückgängig.
-Stellen Sie daher sicher, dass Sie die folgenden Änderungen und Überlegungen beachten:
+Label migration has many benefits but is irreversible, so make sure that you are aware of the following changes and considerations:

-- Stellen Sie sicher, dass Sie über [Clients verfügen, die einheitliche Bezeichnungen unterstützen](#clients-and-services-that-support-unified-labeling) und ggf. für die Verwaltung sowohl im Azure-Portal (für Clients, die einheitliche Bezeichnungen nicht unterstützen) als auch für die Admin Center (für Clients, die einheitliche Bezeichnungen unterstützen) vorbereitet werden.
+- Make sure that you have [clients that support unified labels](#clients-and-services-that-support-unified-labeling) and if necessary, be prepared for administration in both the Azure portal (for clients that don't support unified labels) and the admin centers (for client that do support unified labels).

 - Richtlinien, einschließlich Richtlinieneinstellungen und der entsprechenden Zugriffberechtigungen (bereichsbezogene Richtlinien), sowie alle erweiterten Clienteinstellungen werden nicht migriert.
-Zum Konfigurieren dieser Einstellungen nach der Migration der Bezeichnung können Sie folgende Optionen angeben:
+Your options to configure these settings after your label migration include the following:
-    - Ihr Admin Center für Vertraulichkeits Bezeichnungen.
+    - Your admin center for sensitivity labels.
-    - [Office 365 Security & Compliance PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell?view=exchange-ps), die Sie verwenden müssen, um [Erweiterte Client Einstellungen](./rms-client/clientv2-admin-guide-customizations.md#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell)zu konfigurieren.
+    - [Office 365 Security & Compliance PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell?view=exchange-ps), which you must use to configure [advanced client settings](./rms-client/clientv2-admin-guide-customizations.md#how-to-configure-advanced-settings-for-the-client-by-using-office-365-security--compliance-center-powershell).

 - Nicht alle Einstellungen einer migrierten Bezeichnung werden von den Admin-Centers unterstützt.
 Verwenden Sie die Tabelle im Abschnitt [In den Admin-Centers nicht unterstützte Bezeichnungseinstellungen](#label-settings-that-are-not-supported-in-the-admin-centers), um die entsprechenden Einstellungen sowie die empfohlene Vorgehensweise zu ermitteln.